2014 Museum Art School Faculty Biographies

-Aric Attas received his B.S. in Psychology with honors from Hobart College, and M.F.A. in Photography from Hartford Art School.
-Aric has taught photography, art, web design and history of photography at Trinity College, Hartford Art School, and Tunxis Community College, among others.
-Visit http://www.photonlab.com for more information.
+Aric Attas received his B.S. in psychology with honors from Hobart College, and M.F.A. in photography from Hartford Art School.
+Aric has taught photography, art, web design and history of photography at Trinity College, Hartford Art School, and Tunxis Community College, among others. www.photonlab.com/creativevision

 Walford Campbell attended the Walsall School of Art and Derby Lonsdale College in England.
 He served as the head of Ceramics at Solden Hill House in England, and taught at Edna Manley College in Kingston, Jamaica.
 Walford's focus is on surface decoration and larger sculptural forms.

 Elise Carter received a B.F.A. from the University of Guelph and a B.Ed. from the University of Western Ontario.
 She has experience teaching students of all ages, in both the public school system and as a private instructor.

 Sean Clinton graduated from the Rocky Mountain College of Art and Design with degrees in graphic design and advertising.
 He has studied ceramics extensively and recently completed teaching an advanced workshop at Penland School of Crafts.

 Joan Cortright has been a studio potter and instructor for over 15 years.
 She studied at Montgomery College in Maryland and the Corcoran School of Art and Design in Washington, DC.
 Aside from teaching most recently at the Ceramic League of Miami her work has been shown in many galleries and shows.